PengChen11/Microservices-Blog/README.md

 # Microservices-Blog

-This is part of microservices to power my applications entire back end.
+This is the blogging service, one of my microservices to handle the Blogging operations.

 For the **entire microservices project overview**, please visit the repo for [**API-Gateway**](https://github.com/PengChen11/Microservices-API_Gateway).